Problem

 Stale Content vs. Performance

-Setting long cache times for assets is highly performant but requires a robust “cache-busting” strategy. docmd handles this automatically for its core files, but if you manually add assets to your static/ directory, you must ensure you update their references (e.g., by changing the filename or adding a query parameter) when the content changes.
+Setting long cache times for assets is highly performant but requires a reliable “cache-busting” strategy. docmd handles this automatically for core files.
+If you manually add assets to your static/ directory, you must update their references (e.g., by changing the filename or adding a query parameter) when content changes.

 CDN Integration

-If you are using a CDN (like Cloudflare or AWS CloudFront), ensure that it is configured to honor your server’s Cache-Control headers.
-Most modern CDNs provide “instant purge” capabilities, which we recommend triggering as part of your CI/CD pipeline whenever you deploy a new version of your documentation.
+If you use a CDN (like Cloudflare or AWS CloudFront), ensure it honours your server’s Cache-Control headers.
+Most modern CDNs provide “instant purge” capabilities.
+We recommend triggering this as part of your CI/CD pipeline whenever you deploy a new version.